ShaheenSardar/AWS-Enterprise-Project/README.md

 # AWS Enterprise Project
 **Enterprise Web Application Deployment on AWS**

-An enterprise-level, hands-on AWS project demonstrating real-world cloud architecture using core AWS services.
-This project is designed for **portfolio showcase**, **interview preparation**, and **practical AWS learning**.

----

 ## 🚀 Project Overview

 This project demonstrates how to design, deploy, and monitor a scalable and secure web application infrastructure on AWS following best practices.